Zip Pay - Terms and Conditions

 - you breach any law or regulation that applies to your Account or Transactions;

-- we are not responsible for any loss is if a Password is stolen or misused except where we agree in the Terms and Conditions or where by law or applicable code you are not responsible for any loss.
+We are not responsible for any loss if a Password is stolen or misused except where we agree in the Terms and Conditions or where by law or applicable code we are responsible for any loss.

 Appointment of signatories and attorneys

-You can appoint a signatory or another person (attorney) under power of attorney to act on your behalf and access your Account.
-We may require the signatory or attorney to sign our prescribed forms before they can access your Account.
+Subject to our approval we may allow you to appoint a signatory or another person (attorney) under power of attorney to act on your behalf and access your Account.
+We may require the signatory or attorney to sign our prescribed forms and their identity to be verified before they can access your Account.
 We will require satisfactory documentary evidence of the attorney’s appointment before we can allow the attorney to access your Account.
 We can refuse to accept any instructions from any signatory or attorney.

 Anti-Money Laundering and Counter-Terrorism Financing